Cooling Tower

 The warm water entering the tower is cooled by transferring Sensible and latent heat from water droplets to the surrounding air.

 Merkel has developed a method to analyse this heat transfer base on the enthalpy potential difference as the driving force.
-Please refer to Reference 1 for the full theory.
+Please refer to references for the full theory.
 However, the equations implemented by SysCAD will be briefly outlined below for quick reference.
+NB Cooling towers are generally analyzed on the basis of cooling per unit of tower internal ground area.

 The integrated form of the Merkel equation is: